RenderKit/ospray/README.md

 OSPRay Support and Contact
 --------------------------

-OSPRay is still in beta stage, and though we do our best to guarantee stable release versions a certain number of bugs, as-yet-missing features, inconsistencies, or any other issues are unavoidable at this stage.
+OSPRay is under active development, and though we do our best to guarantee stable release versions a certain number of bugs, as-yet-missing features, inconsistencies, or any other issues are still possible.
 Should you find any such issues please report them immediately via [OSPRay's GitHub Issue Tracker](https://github.com/ospray/OSPRay/issues) (or, if you should happen to have a fix for it,you can also send us a pull request); for